-On 3rd October 2012 it was agreed with the Council's insurers that the proposed 40% reduction was acceptable to them.
+On 3rd October 2012, it was agreed with the Council's insurers that the proposed 40% reduction was acceptable to them.
 Permission was then granted for the reduction of the tree by 40% leaf volume.
 This involved a height reduction of 20% of the tree's previous height and a 20% reduction in radial width.
 To control the tree size such works will need to be repeated every two or three years.
-The works proposed in this application are to reduce the tree back to the previous pruning points, and up to 500mm further if decay is found.
+The works proposed in this application are to reduce the tree back to the previous pruning points, and up to 1m if required in order to ensure the continued health of the tree.